HB1001 Hebrew To Negroes 1

 CH2001 Church History the Untold Truth

-This class will examine the Assemblies from the close of the New Testament canon through Augustine in the West and the council of Chalcedon in the East.
-This class will also look at the reformation and post-reformation Assemblies from Martin Luther through the Puritans.
-The modern Assemblies from the first Great Awakening to the present will also be examined.
-A study that traces major trends and movements in the history of charismatic, word of faith, prophetic, apostolic and Hebrew Academy of Detroit thought.
+This class will examine how from the founding of the colonies to the declaration of the Supreme Court, America's heritage is built up on the principles of the oppressive Christian religion.
+This class will examine the deception from the close of the New Testament through Augustine in the West and the council of Chalcedon in the East to the reformation and post-reformation Assemblies from Martin Luther through the Puritans.
 This class emphasizes church history with special emphasis given to how, in many regards, the euro-centric development of the church is the great fallen away of the Torah and the Messiah’s Message.

 B1002 Old Testament/Hebrew Scriptures